Sgggghj/justevans/README.md

 ## License

-The WhatsApp Bot *JUSTEVANS* 𝗠𝗗 is released under the [MIT License](https://opensource.org/licenses/MIT).
+The WhatsApp Bot *JUSTEVANS* 𝗠𝗗 is released under the [JUST License](https://opensource.org/licenses/MIT).

 🌟 THANK YOU FOR CHOOSING *JUSTEVANS*-MD 🌟